how to detect ai generated content featured image 3

 After all, AI writing might be better than terrible human writing but if you’re creating articles to support your brand then why not write them to make an impact?
 Whether you’re in B2C or B2B, you’re always talking to humans, so isn’t it better to create content that appeals to human readers, first?
 If not, it’s strange to write words that can be read.

 Yet, there remains a misunderstanding – perhaps a diminishing misunderstanding – that AI content is as good as excellent human content, which it isn’t – for all of the reasons we’ve outlined in this post.
 With that view still widespread, there’s a fair chance an article that you’re reviewing could be created by AI, or with too much input from AI.
 Getting wise and being able to tell the difference is a skill.
-We hope we’ve helped you a little bit with that.
+We hope we’ve helped to increase your dexterity.

 Leave a Reply